symerio/neurtu/README.rst

     >>> from neurtu import timeit, delayed
     >>> timeit(delayed(sorted, tags={'N': N})(range(N)) for N in [1000, 10000, 100000])

-whill will produce a ``pandas.DataFrame`` with the measures if pandas is installed and a list of dictionaries otherwise.
+which will produce a ``pandas.DataFrame`` with the measures if pandas is installed and a list of dictionaries otherwise.